M +31 6 1210 1368

 - Member of the Association for Dutch Construction Lawyers (VBR-A)

 - Member of the Dutch Arbitration Association (active member of its construction committee)

 - Member of the IBA International Construction Projects Committee

 - Member of the General Council of the University of Glasgow

 Jacob HenriquezAttorney at law, partner

-Jacob Henriquez is an experienced lawyer that handles complex matters in the Construction & Engineering, Real Estate, Infrastructure, and Offshore sectors, offering robust and knowledgeable representation across a broad range of topics.
+Jacob Henriquez specializes in Construction law, Real Estate and Arbitration.
+He is an experienced lawyer that handles complex matters in the Construction & Engineering, Real Estate, Infrastructure, and Offshore sectors, offering robust and knowledgeable representation across a broad range of topics.

 The people of Ploum’s Construction & Real Estate team are in my experience professional and thorough.
 Their support in a complex negotiation process regarding a lease agreement and a design & build construction contract for our new head office was well appreciated.